Rose-painting: History in Norway

-In Norway, rose-painting, or rosemaling, originated in the 1700s in the lowland and rural areas of eastern Norway, particularly the in the Hallingdal and Telemark regions, but also the Valdres, Numedal, Setesdal, Gudbrandsdalen, and in other valleys in Vest-Agder, Hordaland, Sogn og Fjordane, and Rogaland.
+In Norway, rose-painting, or rosemaling, originated in the 1700s in the lowland and rural areas of eastern Norway, particularly in the Hallingdal and Telemark regions, but also the Valdres, Numedal, Setesdal, Gudbrandsdalen, and in other valleys in Vest-Agder, Hordaland, Sogn og Fjordane, and Rogaland.
 Rural artists, influenced by Baroque and Rococo styles of the upper classes, encountered through craftsman's guilds, applied the new ideas to their traditional art styles.
 Rose-painting was originally used to decorate the walls and ceilings of churches and homes of wealthy families.
 As the 18th century progressed, more and more individuals became artists, allowing for more development of the fledgling art form.
 Some historians suggest that this was possible due to an increased desire for art, as the style of rural Norwegian homes had changed, with the introduction of chimneys, which vent smoke out of the house, meaning walls could now be painted without becoming smoke damaged.
 While at first only the rich were able to afford rose-painting decorations, by the mid-18th century, more and more people were able to afford rose-painting in their own homes.

 Free from the restrictions of guilds, rural artists were free to develop their own styles of this folk art, influenced by various trade routes through their regions, resulting in different regional styles of rose-painting.
 The three main regional styles are Telemark, Hallingdal and Rogaland, named after the regions in which each originated.
 Early painters traveled, spreading their style where they went, which accounts for some of the commonalities between regions.
 Not only did artist paint walls and doorways, they often painted home goods, such as beds, food containers, and trunks.
 As rose-painting became more popular, artists began to initial their work, allowing historians to study how the craft was taught, and how prolific different artists were.
 By the 1850s, the popularity of rose-painting began to decline, as industrialization meant that factory-made products became affordable, and immigration meant that people were leaving Norway in large numbers.
 Rose-painting was saved however by a growing middle-class that supported a folk art movement in Norway, ensuring the survival of rose-painting for future generations.